pallets/flask/docs/design.rst

 specific behavior.
 When the application object is deleted everything it allocated will be freed again.

-Another thing that becomes possible with having an explicit object laying around in your code is that you can subclass the base class (:class:`~flask.Flask`) to alter specific behaviour.
-This would not be possible without hacks if the object was created ahead of time for you based on a class that is not exposed to you.
+Another thing that becomes possible when you have an explicit object laying around in your code is that you can subclass the base class (:class:`~flask.Flask`) to alter specific behaviour.
+This would not be possible without hacks if the object were created ahead of time for you based on a class that is not exposed to you.

 But there is another very important reason why Flask depends on an